ashismo/ashismo.github.com/index.md

 #### About the Author

 Ashish has more than 9 years of experience in Java/J2EE.
-He likes to learn different technologies and share his knowledge in this blog.
+He likes to learn different technologies and shares his knowledge in this blog.

 #### About the Blog